 FHA Mortgage Guidelines: the monthly payment attributable to deferred student loans is the greater of 1% of the outstanding loan balance or the loan payment stated on your credit report.
 Using the higher of the two payments reduces the mortgage you qualify for.

-VA Mortgage Guidelines: If the student loan is expected to be deferred for at least one year after your mortgage closes, the loan can be excluded from your debt-to-income ratio calculation.
-Otherwise the lender includes the greater of 1% of your outstanding loan balance or the loan payment on your credit report in your mortgage application.
+VA Mortgage Guidelines: If the student loan is scheduled to be deferred for at least one year after your mortgage closes, the loan can be excluded from your debt-to-income ratio calculation.
 Please note that student loan debt for permanently disabled veterans is automatically forgiven unless you elect to opt out of the program.

 In closing, although your student loans may be deferred for multiple years does not mean they are excluded from your mortgage application or debt-to-income ratio.
 We advise you to review your financing options to find the lender and mortgage program that work best for your personal situation.